SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ## ###############################################################

-## Exercise 2.1 Prepare for SAP HANA deployment
+## Exercise 2.1 Prepare for SAP HANA Deployment

 While the locally running application uses an in memory SQLite data base, the deployed version will use SAP HANA.
 CAP helps you with the creation of the database and the deployment of the test data.
 At runtime it knows which data base to connect to.